hynek/svcs/README.md

 ### Quality of Life

-In practice, you can simplify / beautify the code within your views by creating a `services` module that re-exports those Flask helpers.
+In practice, you can simplify/beautify the code within your views by creating a `services` module that re-exports those Flask helpers.

 Say this is `app/services.py`: